Daniyal Akhmetov: Post-Premiership

 Akhmetov continued to serve as the Defense Minister under Massimov's government until being relieved from his post on 17 June 2009.
 In December 2010, it was revealed that Akhmetov headed a company in the field of ecological energy and did not want to return to politics, KazTAG reported.
 According to the agency, Akhmetov was pleased with such changes in his life, since he began to spend more time with his family and friends.
 He also led a healthy lifestyle and was engaged in cycling.
 Akhmetov also denied rumors that he allegedly wanted to shoot himself after resignation.

 On 21 December 2011, he was appointed a member of the Board for Energy and Infrastructure of the Eurasian Economic Commission.

-Since 11 November 2014, he's been serving as the äkim of East Kazakhstan Region.
+From November 11, 2014 to June 16, 2023, he was äkim of the East Kazakhstan Region.

-June 17, 2019 — reappointed akim of the East Kazakhstan region

 March 3, 2022 — took first place in the ranking of regional akims.
 Danial Akhmetov's figure is 86%.